masyl/isomaton/doc/concepts/model.md

 ## Block Events
 - place : An block has just been placed on the stage
 - removed : A block is removed from the stage
-- pick : An entity has picked up this item
+- pick : An actor has picked up this item
-- hit : A block is hit by an entity with something
+- hit : A block is hit by an actor with something
 - break : A block is broken after being hit hard enough and long enough
-- moved : An entity has pushed or pulled the block
+- moved : An actor has pushed or pulled the block
-- step : An entity has stepped on a block
+- step : An actor has stepped on a block
 - topped : Another block has been placed on it
-- collide : A collision occured between this block and another block or entity
+- collide : A collision occured between this block and another block or actor
 - share : This block is sharing space with another block
-- use : An entity is "using" this block
+- use : An actor is "using" this block

 To sort out....

-Actors derived from entities ?

-Or just actors with roles ? (with actors and entities being the same) ?

 NO NO NO...
 The notion of "actor" is only relevant when a script is in effect... in one script a skelleton might play an actors role, but in another he might be some anonymous prop.